Parcels-code/pixi-lock/README.md

 # pixi-lock

 > [!NOTE]
-> This repo is likely to be moved to https://github.com/xarray-contrib
+> This repo will be moved to https://github.com/prefix-dev

 This repo provides two GitHub Actions for managing `pixi.lock` files with caching: